course-details-portlet

 Further on evaluation

 An aggregate score is given in the course.
 This aggregate score comprises a written final examination (70%) and a portfolio assessment (30%).
-The results for the constituent parts are given by the letter grading system.
+The results are given by the letter grading system.

 The portfolio comprises three written reports that are submitted during the semester, and one final revised written report submitted no later than the day of the written exam.
-Feedback is given for each of the first three written reports, and the student chooses one of these written reports to revise.
+Feedback is given for each of the first three written reports, and the student chooses to revise one of these.
 All written reports must be submitted, but only the revised written report forms the basis for the evaluation of the portfolio.

 Course materials